vespene-io/_old_vespene/docs/source/plugins.rst

 * Checkouts of public content
 * Support for naming a branch to check out.
 * Checkouts of private content, using SSH keys and passwords stored in Vespene
-* Recording the lastest revision at checkout time.
+* Recording the latest revision at checkout time.
 * Checking out only the specified branch.
 * Recording the user who made the last repository change on the branch.